 Registration is free and open to principals, teachers, parents, or anyone willing to advocate for school leaders and the students they serve!

-Registration for the 2020 NASSP Advocacy Conference is now closed.
+The 2020 NASSP Advocacy Conference has been cancelled.
 Please check back soon for information regarding the 2021 NASSP Advocacy Conference.

 Have other questions?
 Contact Amanda N. Karhuse, director of advocacy for more information on registering for the 2020 NASSP Advocacy Conference.